slemus9/HoTTEST-Summer-School/Agda/Exercises/03-Exercises-Worked.lagda.md

 is-minimal-element-suc' P d zero pm is-lower-bound-m neg-p0 (suc n) p = ⋆ is-minimal-element-suc' P d (suc m) pm is-lower-bound-m neg-p0 (suc n) p = is-lower-bound-m n p
 ```
-But you get the sense that this isn't really what's going on.
-After all, we seem to be doing a very basic
-operation: shifting and gluing.
+But you get the sense that we're relying on the specific nature of `_≤₁_` despite doing something more general.
+After all, we seem to be doing a very fundamental operation: shifting and gluing.
 Can we reflect that in our proof somehow?

 To start with: a special case of `ℕ-elim` where we're just gluing data together into a function:
 ```agda